Badisi/xkeybrew/docs/guides/CODING.md

 Just as in the **subject**, use the imperative, present tense: "change" not "changed" nor "changes".
 The body should include the motivation for the change and contrast this with previous behavior.

+> This information is optional

 ##### Footer

 The footer should contain any information about **Breaking Changes** and is also the place to reference GitHub issues that this commit **Closes**.

-> Breaking Changes are intended to highlight (in the ChangeLog) changes that will require community users to modify their code with this commit.
+> Breaking Changes are intended to highlight (in the Changelog) changes that will require community users to modify their code with this commit.

 <br>